UummProject/uumm-prototype/support/Deconstructing governance.md

 # Meritocracy as a base.
 All governance systems are a supset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy), if you understand _merit_ as the feature that defines the right of an entitity opinion to be considered (vote).

+_For ease of use and simplification I concentrated all the examples in a single section down below.
+You may jump there if something doesn't make total sense._

+_And for the same resaons I narrowed down the relevant merit properties to the following._

 ### Ideal properties of merit